SunHaozhe/OmniPrint/README.md

                         0,0,1,0,0,1,1,1 will produce identity transform.
 This
                         option will have no effect if
                         --random_perspective_transform is set.
 This option
-                        sometimes will cut off the periphery of the text, causing noisy data.
+                        should never be used together with added margins.
   -rpt [RANDOM_PERSPECTIVE_TRANSFORM], --random_perspective_transform [RANDOM_PERSPECTIVE_TRANSFORM]
+                        Randomly use a perspective transformation.
+Randomly
-                        Randomly generate a convex quadrilateral which will be mapped to the normalized unit square, the value of each axis is independently sampled from the gaussian distribution, the standard deviation of the gaussian distribution is given by
+                        generate a convex quadrilateral which will be mapped to the normalized unit square, the value of each axis is independently sampled from the gaussian
+                        distribution, the standard deviation of the gaussian distribution is given by
                         --random_perspective_transform.
 If this option is
                         present but not followed by a command-line argument, the standard deviation 0.05 will be used by default.
+                        This option should never be used together with added margins.
   -gpr GAUSSIAN_PRIOR_RESIZING, --gaussian_prior_resizing GAUSSIAN_PRIOR_RESIZING
                         If not None, apply Gaussian filter to smooth image prior to resizing, the argument of this parameter